biernat-paulina/Calculator/README.md

-# Calculator
+# Basic JavaScript Calculator
-A calculator I've made to practice my CSS skills.
+A calculator I've made to practice my skills and one of the projects for my #100daysOfCode challenge that I'm currently doing.